 Our petition argues that Kenya’s Constitution prohibits confidential contracts for infrastructure projects like the SGR, which demand public participation and accountability.
 Kenyans have a right to know how their taxes are being spent, to participate in those decisions and to hold their government accountable.
 We can’t participate if we don’t have the basic information with which to form our opinions.

 Our video explains more:

 Okoa Mombasa’s quest to obtain the SGR conracts stretches back to 16 December 2019.
 That’s when we filed an Access to Information (ATI) request with the Government of Kenya, seeking the release of agreements, contracts and other documents relating both to the Standard Gauge Railway (SGR) and Container Terminal 2 (CT2) at the Port of Mombasa.

 Our request from December 2019 was simple: We wanted the government to #ShowUsTheContracts, as is our right under Kenya’s constitution.
 Our ATI request demanded these documents from various government entities.

-Unfortunately, over one and a half years later, we have yet to receive a substantive response.
-That’s why we filed suit.
+Unfortunately, we never received a substantive response.
+That’s why we filed a court petition.

 Our original ATI requests and government responses can be found in the table at the bottom of this page.